Kidney disease: Transplantation

 Millions of people across the world have kidney disease.
 Of those millions, several thousand will need dialysis or a kidney transplant at its end-stage.
 In the United States, as of 2008, 16,500 people needed a kidney transplant.
 Of those, 5,000 died while waiting for a transplant.
 Currently, there is a shortage of donors, and in 2007 there were only 64,606 kidney transplants in the world.
 This shortage of donors is causing countries to place monetary value on kidneys.
 Countries such as Iran and Singapore are eliminating their lists by paying their citizens to donate.
 Also, the black market accounts for 5–10 percent of transplants that occur worldwide.
 The act of buying an organ through the black market is illegal in the United States.
 To be put on the waiting list for a kidney transplant, patients must first be referred by a physician, then they must choose and contact a donor hospital.
-Once they choose a donor hospital, patients must then receive an evaluation to make sure they are sustainable to receive a transplant.
+Once they choose a donor hospital, patients must then receive an evaluation to make sure they are suitable to receive a transplant.
 In order to be a match for a kidney transplant, patients must match blood type and human leukocyte antigen factors with their donors.
 They must also have no reactions to the antibodies from the donor's kidneys.

+Dialysis

+Because of the shortage of kidney donors, kidney dialysis is the most common method of renal replacement therapy for patients with kidney failure.
+Usually it is started at Stage 5 of chronic kidney failure, when the glomerular filtration rate is less than 15% of the normal.

+For most patients, a kidney transplant offers a significant survival advantage and improved quality of life compared to remaining on dialysis, often adding years to life expectancy, though early risks exist, especially with certain donor types or in the elderly, but long-term outcomes favor transplant.
+Studies consistently show better long-term survival rates for transplant recipients, with one-year survival rates often above 90-95% for transplant, while dialysis patients face higher mortality.